LIPS-scheme/lips/REFERENCE.md

 ```
 (list? obj)

-Function test if value is proper linked list structure.
+Predicate that tests if value is a proper linked list structure.
 The car of each pair can be any value.
-It return false on cycles."
+It returns false on cyclic lists."
 ```

 ## load